morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 sudo nano /etc/network/interfaces

-If your file shows more than the standard top 5 lines like this
+If your file shows more than the standard lines like this

 ```
 # interfaces(5) file used by ifup(8) and ifdown(8)
-# Please note that this file is written to be used with dhcpcd
-# For static IP, consult /etc/dhcpcd.conf and 'man dhcpcd.conf'
 # Include files from /etc/network/interfaces.d:
-source-directory /etc/network/interfaces.d
+source /etc/network/interfaces.d/*

 ```

-then make a copy of your file and remove any excess lines from the interfaces file.
+...then make a copy of your file and remove any excess lines from the interfaces file.

 To make a backup of your interfaces file first, use the command